dustywhite7/Econ8310/SlidesCode/2 - VAR.md

 # Forecasting with a VAR Model

 Recall that our raw forecast is not always what we will observe in the real world
-- If we have **differenced** our data, we need to undo that differencing
+- If we have **differenced** our data to achieve stationarity, we need to undo that differencing in our model's forecasts
-- THEN we apply our transformed forecasts to the most recent actual evaluation

 <!-- ---